Pretty Rhythm: Development

-Games
+Video games

 The Pretty Rhythm series focuses on Prism Stars, idols performing figure skating routines through song and dance with special moves known as Prism Jumps.
 The characters participate in Prism Shows, live performances that are scored based on how charmed the audience is.
 The game is a rhythm game where players must match the beat of the song by pressing buttons corresponding to the pink and blue hearts on the screen.
 The game costs ¥100 to play for solo mode, and beginning with Pretty Rhythm: Rainbow Live Duo, costs ¥200 to play duo mode.
 Each machine is compatible with Prism Stones, collectible heart-shaped gems containing custom clothing for the player character, and Memory Passes, which allow players to save their game's progress.
 Five different types of Prism Stones, each representing a clothing category, can be used at the same time during game playthrough to customize the player character's appearance, with certain clothing and stage combinations providing bonus points.
 Players are awarded Prism Stones, which are deposited from the machine, before the game begins.